Kindle Fire 7 vs 8: Review & Comparison

-The Kindle Fire 7 vs 8 memory, the Kindle Fire 7 comes with 1GB of RAM which is just about adequate.
+In terms of Kindle Fire 7 vs 8 memory, the Kindle Fire 7 comes with 1GB of RAM which is just about adequate.
 On the other hand the Kindle Fire 8 has 1.5GB.
-Initial criticisms of sluggish performance, following the Kindle Fire’s release in November 2012, were quickly resolved by the 6.2.1 Update Release.
+Initial criticisms of sluggish performance, following the Fire’s release in November 2012, were quickly resolved by the 6.2.1 Update Release.
 This “enhances fluidity and performance, improves touch navigation responsiveness.
 It also gives you the option to choose which items display on the carousel, and adds the ability to add a password lock on WI-Fi access”.
-Ensure you install all available updates immediately as soon as you power your Kindle Fire for the first time.
-In memory tests Kindle Fire 7 vs 8 the Fire 8 gets a slight advantage.
+Ensure you install all available updates immediately as soon as you power your machine for the first time.
+In memory tests Fire 7 vs 8, the Fire 8 gets a slight advantage.

-While the Kindle Fire specs suggests there is a 8 GB internal hard drive, essentially only 6 GB of this is actually readily available to the user for storing media.
-This will prove a problem for most users who will generally have more than 6GB of media files already through music, movies, eBooks and videos.
+Storage Space : While the Fire specs suggest there is an 8 GB internal hard drive, essentially only 6 GB of this is actually readily available to the user for storing media.
+This will prove a problem for most users who will generally have more than 6GB of media files already through music, movies, eBooks, and videos.
 This issue is further compounded by the lack of a memory card expansion slot which denies users the opportunity to expand the memory at their own cost.
-As a work-a-round users should store most content on the Amazon Cloud and only store media used frequently in offline mode on the Fire’s hard-drive.
+As a work-a-round users should store most content on the Amazon Cloud and only store media used frequently in offline mode on the machine’s hard-drive.

-Amazon provide 5GB of Free Cloud Storage with each additional 1GB of Cloud Storage costing $x per year.
+Amazon provides 5GB of Free Cloud Storage with each additional 1GB of Cloud Storage costing $x per year.
 Amazon MP3s are automatically stored on the Cloud and do not contribute to the 5GB storage limit.
-Digital content can be synced across many devices using Amazon’s WhisperSync device which enables you to pick-up a movie or book where you previously finished reading or watching.
+Digital content can be synced across many devices using Amazon’s WhisperSync device which enables you to pick up a movie or book where you previously finished reading or watching.

-Overall, in our extensive testing to-date, the Amazon Kindle performance is inline with what Amazon claim it to be and what one would expect based on the Kindle Fire Specs.
-We have not found any performance issues that would act as a deterrent against buying the Kindle Fire.
+Overall, in our extensive testing to-date, the Amazon Kindle performance is in line with what Amazon claims it to be and what one would expect based on the Fire Specs.
+We have not found any performance issues that would act as a deterrent against buying the device.

 Content – Apps / Music / Movies / Books